-Here’s everything you need to know about Shutterstock contributor…
+Here’s everything you need to know about the Shutterstock contributor program.

 As a Shutterstock contributor, you earn 15%-40% of the total price Shutterstock receives every time your content is licensed.
-Your commission depends on image and video levels that are based on your number of downloads.
+Your commissions depend on image and video levels that are based on your number of downloads.

-Therefore, to earn more as a Shutterstock contributor, you need to upload more content that will be licensed more often.
+Therefore, to earn more as a Shutterstock contributor, you need to upload more content that will be often licensed.